 Representative units of the physical quantity.
-Unless it is dimensionless, a variable with a standard_name attribute must have units which are physically equivalent (not necessarily identical) to the canonical units, possibly modified by an operation specified by either the standard name modifier (see below and Appendix C, Standard Name Modifiers) or by the cell_methods attribute (see Section 7.3, "Cell Methods" and Appendix E, Cell Methods).
+Unless it is dimensionless, a variable with a standard_name attribute must have units which are physically equivalent (not necessarily identical) to the canonical units, possibly modified by an operation specified by either the standard name modifier (see below and Appendix C, Standard Name Modifiers) or by the cell_methods attribute (see Section 7.3, "Cell Methods" and Appendix E, Cell Methods), or both (with the standard_name modifier operating first).